Updated September 19, 2024

 This presentation will be evaluated by the student’s Proposal Committee specifically for its suitability as a starting point for a Research Proposal.
 The Committee Chair will prepare a summary statement of the Proposal Committee discussion, which will be circulated to the committee for approval.
 A copy of the approved summary statement will be given to the student and the Graduate Affairs within one week of the presentation.

-Within one week of the summary statement being provided to the student, the student will submit a revised Thesis Research Prospectus that includes a one-page introduction with a point-by-point response to the critiques contained in the summary statement.
+If deemed necessary by the Committee, within one week of the summary statement being provided to the student, the student will submit a revised Thesis Research Prospectus that includes a one-page introduction with a point-by-point response to the critiques contained in the summary statement.
 The committee may either approve the Thesis Research Prospectus or request a second Thesis Research Prospectus presentation.

 Each student will submit a written proposal to his/her Proposal Committee within four weeks of the approval of the Thesis Research Prospectus.
 The goal of the proposal is to test the student’s ability to develop and rigorously test a hypothesis.
 Students are encouraged to discuss the scientific approach with other students, postdocs and faculty, but may not confer with their major advisor.
 In addition, everyone, with the exception the major advisor and collaborators who are faculty, may read and critique the proposal prior to the document being formally submitted to the Committee.